waymondo/frog-jump-buffer/README.md

 #### `frog-jump-buffer-max-buffers`
 This is the maximum number of buffers to show in the `frog-menu`.
 The default is 12.

+#### `frog-jump-buffer-default-filter`
+This is the default filter to use when invoking `frog-jump-buffer`.
+Shows all buffers by default.

 #### `frog-jump-buffer-filter-actions`
 These are the built-in buffer filter actions available during